What the best fan has

 Where will you use the fan?
 The size and type of fan you choose depend on the size of the space it needs to cool.
 Large floor fans work best in larger rooms, while a tabletop fan can cool a work cubicle.
 Tower fans can cool a full-sized room yet fit into a narrow space.
-Also consider how the noise of the fan will affect your activities in that area.
+Also, consider how the noise of the fan will affect your activities.
 In a family room, you may need a quieter fan that won't drown out the TV.
 In a bedroom, a slightly louder fan may be desirable because it muffles other noises.

 Will you use the fan in multiple rooms?
 If you plan to move the fan from room to room, it should be easy to lift.
 You'll also need to check the length of the cord to make sure it can always reach an outlet.
 Some small fans can fold up and be packed into a suitcase for traveling.